jpkempf/mc-tech-tips/src/content/blog/npm-check-updates.md

 description: "Describes how to check and update package versions in a package.json file using a CLI tool called npm-check-updates."
 author: "Jan-Philipp Kempf"
 pubDate: "2023-08-18T17:00:00+02:00"
+updatedDate: "2023-10-11T11:32:00+02:00"
 ---

-`npm-check-updates` is a handy CLI tool that checks your `package.json` lists the current and latest versions for any of your installed packages that aren't already up to date.
+[npm-check-updates](https://www.npmjs.com/package/npm-check-updates) is a handy CLI tool that checks your `package.json` lists the current and latest versions for any of your installed packages that aren't already up to date.

 #### Executing the command